Inner Frontier

 The humble, unassuming person immediately puts us at ease.
 We can just relax and be ourselves in their presence, a zone of no competition, no judgment, and no fear.
 The heart of the humble knows love.
 Humility realizes we are all in the same boat, all human, all equally children of the same God.
 Humility gladly honors others and, except for reasons of conscience, readily and without rancor gives way.

-But what does humility mean in practice?
-We live in our conditioned part, our knowledge and experience, desires and tendencies, habits, style, and patterns.
-We can refer to the whole of this as our personality, the mask that hides our authentic self, the instrument we acquire and use to make our way in the world.
-Our personality can change, but not transform.
-Spiritual transformation lies deeper than personality; it concerns the user, the one who drives our personality.
+Spiritual transformation lies deeper than personality; it concerns the user, the one in us who drives our personality.
 As long as our personality serves our self-centered ego, we prevent the sacred from entering our core.
-The practice of humility then is not to change our personality, but to open the agency behind it, to stop placing ourselves above others, to stop claiming our little corner of the universe for our illusory ego, to set aside our adolescent hold on separateness, on me-firstness.
+The practice of humility then is not to change our personality, but to open the agency behind it to our Divine Source.
+From that we can truly stop placing ourselves above others, stop claiming our little corner of the universe for our illusory ego, set aside our adolescent hold on separateness, on me-firstness.

 If we really wish to be able to love, then we must empty our heart in humility.